zarr-developers/zarr-python/README.rst

     >>> a = np.arange(10000000, dtype='i4').reshape(10000, 1000)
     >>> z = zarr.array(a, chunks=(1000, 100))
     >>> z
-    zarr.ext.Array((10000, 1000), int32, chunks=(1000, 100), cname='blosclz', clevel=5, shuffle=1)
+    zarr.ext.SynchronizedArray((10000, 1000), int32, chunks=(1000, 100))
+      cname: 'blosclz'; clevel: 5; shuffle: 1 (BYTESHUFFLE)
-      nbytes: 38.1M; cbytes: 2.0M; ratio: 19.3
+      nbytes: 38.1M; cbytes: 2.0M; ratio: 19.3; initialized: 100/100
     >>> z.append(a+a)
     >>> z
-    zarr.ext.Array((20000, 1000), int32, chunks=(1000, 100), cname='blosclz', clevel=5, shuffle=1)
+    zarr.ext.SynchronizedArray((20000, 1000), int32, chunks=(1000, 100))
+      cname: 'blosclz'; clevel: 5; shuffle: 1 (BYTESHUFFLE)
-      nbytes: 76.3M; cbytes: 3.6M; ratio: 21.2
+      nbytes: 76.3M; cbytes: 3.6M; ratio: 21.2; initialized: 200/200
     >>> z.append(np.vstack([a, a]), axis=1)
     >>> z
-    zarr.ext.Array((20000, 2000), int32, chunks=(1000, 100), cname='blosclz', clevel=5, shuffle=1)
+    zarr.ext.SynchronizedArray((20000, 2000), int32, chunks=(1000, 100))
+      cname: 'blosclz'; clevel: 5; shuffle: 1 (BYTESHUFFLE)
-      nbytes: 152.6M; cbytes: 7.6M; ratio: 20.2
+      nbytes: 152.6M; cbytes: 7.6M; ratio: 20.2; initialized: 400/400

 Tuning
 ------

 ``zarr`` is designed for use in parallel computations working chunk-wise over data.
 Try it with `dask.array
 <http://dask.pydata.org/en/latest/array.html>`_.

 ``zarr`` is optimised for accessing and storing data in contiguous slices, of the same size or larger than chunks.
 It is not and will never be optimised for single item access.

 Chunks sizes >= 1M are generally good.
 Optimal chunk shape will depend on the correlation structure in your data.

 Acknowledgments
 ---------------

 ``zarr`` uses `c-blosc <https://github.com/Blosc/c-blosc>`_ internally for compression and decompression and borrows code heavily from `bcolz <http://bcolz.blosc.org/>`_.